 Pomona Center with Los Angeles Satellite Center

 The Pomona Center in Los Angeles County was established in 1981 and is located on the Cal Poly Pomona Campus South.
-The center opened as a residential center, then became nonresidential facility where 80 Corpsmembers commute to from the Pomona area.
+The center opened as a residential center, then became a nonresidential facility where 80 Corpsmembers commute to from the Pomona area.

 Its service area reaches the Pomona Valley, San Gabriel Valley and San Gabriel Mountains, as well as Orange County.
 Agencies that frequently contract the Pomona Center for environmental projects include California State Parks, Caltrans, the U.S. Forest Service, Orange County, and the cities of Pomona, Pasadena, Azusa, Glendora, and Monrovia.